dagriffith0616/Cloud_SOC/README.md

 ## Introduction

-In this project, I build a mini honeynet in Azure and ingest log sources from various resources into a Log Analytics workspace, which is then used by Microsoft Sentinel to build attack maps, trigger alerts, and create incidents.
-I measured some security metrics in the insecure environment for 24 hours, apply some security controls to harden the environment, measure metrics for another 24 hours, then show the results below.
-The metrics we will show are:
+I leveraged Azure cloud services to deploy multiple Virtual Machines and Virtual Networks in this project.
+I then configured agents on the VMs and network groups to forward logs into Log Analytics Workspace.
+I then configure Microsoft Sentinel SIEM to build attack maps, trigger alerts, and automatically create incidents from the alerts.
+I configured the environment to be accessible from the internet and observed the attacks over a 24-hour period.
+Using Microsoft Sentinel, I investigated the various alerts and applied network security controls.
+After hardening the networks, I monitored the environment for 24 hours to compare the metrics.
+The captured metrics were:

 - SecurityEvent (Windows Event Logs)
 - Syslog (Linux Event Logs)